 Drupal has an official repository with over 46,000 modules, and the open-source community has developed many more independent ones.
 This marketplace is not integrated into the admin area, but despite this, the process of installing a new module is still relatively straightforward.

 Joomla has 6,000+ extensions on its website, all of them accessible from the admin panel.
-Thousands of add-ons are available on third-party websites as well.
+Thousands of third party plugins are available on third-party websites as well.
 Setting them up is as easy as installing a template.

 Drupal’s market share is a lot smaller, and the CMS logically falls in the hackers’ sights less often.
 In addition to the fewer known vulnerabilities, Drupal has built a reputation for solid security and performance for small and big websites alike.